ConnectedSystems/RISKi/docs/devsetup.md

 ## Server and Database creation

-Here is a step-by-step guide for Windows:
+Here is a step-by-step guide for Windows.

 1. Open pgAdmin
 2. Right-click on "Servers" on the left-hand panel and select "Create Server"